Equal opportunity for employers

 You should:

-- make sure staff have read it – and understand it
+• make sure staff have read and understand it

-The Victorian Equal Opportunity and Human Rights Commission offers training for staff members about workplace discrimination, sexual harassment, bullying and victimisation.
+The Victorian Equal Opportunity and Human Rights Commission offers online and in-person training for staff members about workplace discrimination, sexual harassment, bullying and victimisation.

 Know your dispute resolution procedures

-Knowing what your procedures are ensures disputes can be dealt with quickly – without escalation.
+Knowing what your procedures are ensures you can deal with disputes quickly and without the need to escalate them.

-Our HR manual template provides clear procedures for taking and dealing with complaints.
+Our HR policies and procedures manual template (DOCX 216.86 KB) DOCX icon has clear procedures for taking and dealing with complaints.
 Adjust the template to suit your business needs.

 Communicate regularly with your staff